jerhon/honlsoft-v2/blog/2023/2023-07-21-AI-assisted-unit-testing.md

 Overall, I was very impressed with what it came up with even if it had a few flaws.
 The concepts and test cases it came up with were useful.
-However, it had some minor issues in the code it came up with.

 I think if the AI were given more context about my project and the APIs, I think it would have been able to overcome these.
-However, this is my first attempt.
+However, this is my first attempt at asking it to write a few unit tests for me.
 I was very excited about how well it did.

 ## Wrong Assertion